bendorr/lucs_af/README.md

 Authors: Benjamin Orr*, Stephanie E. Crilly*, Deniz Akpinaroglu, Eleanor Zhu, Michael J. Keiser, Tanja Kortemme

 Data for this manuscript can be found on [zenodo](https://zenodo.org/records/16938925).

+See instructions for running fine-tuned AF2 models in ft_models/